Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Interference Prediction

 \subsection{Recursive Interference Predictor}

-An efficient interference predictor can be constructed from the derived ARMA($p,q$) approximation of the interference process.
-Expressing the model coefficients as polynomials in the lag operator $L$ and provided that the roots of the polynomial on $a_n$ are outside the unit circle, the interference sequence results the filtered output of the noise sequence $\epsilon(t)$:
+An interference predictor can be constructed from the ARMA($p,q$) approximation of the interference process.
+Expressing the model coefficients as polynomials in the lag operator $L$ and provided that the roots of the polynomial on $a_n$ are outside the unit circle, the interference sequence becomes the filtered output of the noise sequence $\epsilon(t)$:

-This filter form suggest that it is possible to predict interference samples $\hat{i}(t+\Delta)$ by feeding the filter in \eqref{eq:ARMAfilter} with a white noise sequence.
+This filter form suggests that it is possible to predict interference samples $\hat{i}(t+\Delta)$ by feeding \eqref{eq:ARMAfilter} with a white noise sequence.
 However, such open loop prediction has poor accuracy given the sample autocorrelation dispersion between different realizations of the interference process.
 Nevertheless, a closed loop Kalman formulation of the filtering problem gives accurate predictions as will be shown in the next section.

 For deriving the Kalman filter recursion, we first map our ARMA model into a state space form:

 with state vector {\bf x} of size $p\times 1$, transition matrix

 and ${\bf B}=[1\ 0 \cdots 0]^{\rm T}$ and ${\bf C}=[0 \cdots 0\ b_0 \cdots b_q]$ of length $p$.